awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-with-private-integration.md

 To quickly get started creating an API to access VPC resources, we walk through the essential steps for building an API with the private integration, using the API Gateway console\.
 Before creating the API, do the following:

 1. Create a VPC resource, create or choose a Network Load Balancer under your account in the same region, and add the EC2 instance hosting the resource as a target of the Network Load Balancer\.
-For more information, see [Set up a Network Load Balancer for API Gateway Private Integrations](set-up-nlb-for-vpclink-using-console.md)\.
+For more information, see [Set up a Network Load Balancer for API Gateway private integrations](set-up-nlb-for-vpclink-using-console.md)\.

 1. Grant permissions to create the VPC links for private integrations\.
-For more information, see [Grant Permissions to Create a VPC Link](grant-permissions-to-create-vpclink.md)\.
+For more information, see [Grant permissions to create a VPC link](grant-permissions-to-create-vpclink.md)\.

 After creating your VPC resource and your Network Load Balancer with your VPC resource configured in its target groups, follow the instructions below to create an API and integrate it with the VPC resource via a `VpcLink` in a private integration\.